 Reports from other readers suggest that these new rules from Chase haven’t yet gone into effect on their airline and hotel cards.
-And my friend was approved for the Chase Marriott card in late March 2016.
+And my friend was approved for the Marriott Rewards® Premier Credit Card in late March 2016.
 She has opened well over 5 cards in the past 24 months.

 Ultimately, it will be up to Chase to decide if and when they’ll approve AC for another card.

 Getting the sign-up bonuses on the Southwest credit cards is the quickest and easiest way to earn the Companion Pass.
 But there are lots of other ways to earn more Southwest points.

 Or, maybe AC will be approved for the other personal Southwest card this year!